-The Java Card technology combines a subset of the Java programming language with a runtime environment optimized for smart cards and similar small-memory embedded devices [JCVM304].
+The Java Card technology combines a subset of the Java programming language with a runtime environment optimized for smart cards and similar small-memory embedded devices [JCVM3].
 The Java Card platform is a smart card platform enabled with Java Card technology (also called a "Java card").
 This technology allows for multiple applications to run on a single card and provides facilities for secure interoperability of applications.
 Applications for the Java Card platform ("Java Card applications") are called applets.

-This TOE provides the security of an EAL5+ evaluated card with the flexibility of an open platform.

-Additionally to the [[PP-JCS-Open], the TOE has a set of administrative commands for the management of the product during the product life.
-Therefore, it allows for the loading of applets before or after the issuance of the card.
+This TOE provides the security of an EAL6+ evaluated card with the flexibility of an open platform.
+It allows for the loading of applets before or after the issuance of the card.
 These applets MAY or MAY NOT be evaluated on this platform.